 - Develops and negotiates teaming agreements, nondisclosure agreements, proprietary rights agreements, and data rights agreements.

 - Performs other related duties as required or assigned.

 - Follows company rules and procedures.

-Must be US citizen or Permanent Resident (Export Control requirement)
+Must be US Person (Export Control requirement)

 Bachelor’s degree from four year college preferably in business with emphasis in International Business and Contract Administration or equivalent experience.
 MBA preferred.

 - A minimum of 5 years professional experience and at least 2 years managing export control programs.

 - Technical background and prior experience in DoD security and critical technical information and/or corporate compliance and internal investigation is also a plus.

 - Thorough and demonstrated knowledge of the FAR, DFARS, US EAR and ITAR regulations as well as use of SNAP R and D-Trade 2 licensing processes.